All Episodes

 You know, who knows?

-And he also mentioned that Foster's wife said he was very distraught, etc., and was writing up something about the Waco situation, which may lead to as to why there was the I have no argument for anything you just said.
+And he also mentioned that his foster wife said he was very distraught, et cetera, and was writing up something about the Waco situation, which may lead as to why there was the taking of records from his office.

 Oh, and one other thing, too.

-Let's have your webman get something else up on your site.
+I'd like to have your webman get something else up on your site.

 That's CFR 44.

-It's the emergency management and assistance thing.
+It's the emergency management and assistance thing of FEMA.

 You know, and again, I'm very cautious when it comes to consideration of application of the word conspiracy to everything the government does in terms of readiness.